bradleymackey/turbo-boost-disable/README.md

 You should use the Automatic Control directions to ensure that Turbo Boost is always disabled.

 ## Licence
-This software fundamentally relies on the TurboBoost Switcher kernel extension (kext), embedded in [this repository](https://github.com/rugarciap/Turbo-Boost-Switcher).
+This software fundamentally relies on the TBS kernel extension (kext).
 This repository is distributed under the GNU General Public Licence v2.0, of which the terms are:

 ```